sapienzaapps/galileo-terremoti/README.md

 `CMakeToolchain.cmake` is based on Makefile at https://github.com/tokoro10g/galileo-makefile

+# How to build Arduino gen1/gen2 image from command line

+Just use `cmake -DCMAKE_TOOLCHAIN_FILE=CMakeToolchain.cmake` and then `make`

+# How to build Arduino gen1/gen2 image from CLion

+Open File menu -> Settings -> Build, Execution, Deployment -> CMake -> enter `-DCMAKE_TOOLCHAIN_FILE=CMakeToolchain.cmake`
+as CMake option.

+You'll need a reload of cmake cache: open File menu -> Reload CMake Project.
+If doesn't work, remove cache directory under `$HOME/.clion10/system/cmake/generated/` and click "Reload CMake project" again

+# How to build Arduino Galileo SD Image (Linux-only)

+TODO: update this doc

+Just use `make gen1image` or `make gen2image` to build and generate files for Arduino Galileo SD Card (based on GNU/Linux code provided by Intel).

+Files will be placed on `build/image-full-galileo/` (copy contents to an empty FAT32-formatted SD Card).

 # How to contribute

 You can use any IDE or text editor.
 Just use `cmake -DCMAKE_TOOLCHAIN_FILE=CMakeToolchain.cmake` to compile.

-# How to make Arduino Galileo SD Image (Linux-only)

-TODO: update this doc

-Just use `make gen1image` or `make gen2image` to build and generate files for Arduino Galileo SD Card (based on GNU/Linux code provided by Intel).

-Files will be placed on `build/image-full-galileo/` (copy contents to an empty FAT32-formatted SD Card).

 # Working procedure